Masako Mori (singer)

 Masako Mori (森 昌子) is a Japanese idol, enka singer, and actress.

-Biography
+Career

+She debuted in 1972, at age 13, with the song "Sensei" (Professor), receiving numerous music awards for it.
+The song reached the #3 position on the Oricon charts.
+Other hits include "Dōkyūsei" (Classmates), "Chugaku Sannensei" (Junior High School Third Grade), "Okaasan" (Mother) and "Ettou Tsubame" (The Wintering Swallow).

 In 1973, she was part of "a hit female trio", which also included musicians Momoe Yamaguchi and Junko Sakurada.
 The music trio became popular as part of the television program Producing the Stars (Star Tanjō!); they were known as "The Trio of Third-Year Junior High School Students" ("Hana no Chu 3 Trio").